sgl-project/sglang/.github/pull_request_template.md

 ## Checklist

+-[] Before submitting a PR for review, make sure it has passed verification in your local development environment **at least**.
-1. Ensure pre-commit `pre-commit run --all-files` or other linting tools are used to fix potential lint issues.
+-[] Ensure pre-commit `pre-commit run --all-files` or other linting tools are used to fix potential lint issues.
-2. Confirm that modifications are covered by complete unit tests.
+-[] Confirm that modifications are covered by complete unit tests.
 If not, please add more unit tests for correctness.
-3. Modify documentation as needed, such as docstrings or example tutorials.
+-[] Modify documentation as needed, such as docstrings or example tutorials.